 Supporting Nonviolence in Ferguson Helps Children

-In the wake of the tragic events and grand jury decision in Ferguson, Missouri, JPA would like to honor and support Michael Brown’s parents in calling for people to work peacefully to make our children and communities safer.
-Violence of all forms is toxic to children and steals something precious from their childhood.
+The recent events in Ferguson, Missouri are another reminder that violence in all forms is toxic to children and steals something precious from their childhood.
 Violence on television, in the family, and in the community can convey to children that this is the best or only way to handle conflicts.

 Parents, teachers, and other caregivers can show children that they are interested in what children think and feel about the events in Ferguson.
 When children believe that adults genuinely listen to their perspective and support them in expressing their thoughts and feelings, they learn that talking will help them feel better and they have less need to act out.
 Parents and teachers should also work to help children feel safe, including avoiding harsh or abusive responses to children exhibiting emotional or behavioral problems.